How it works

 Enterprise · UK & MENA

-Cross-jurisdiction enforcement
+Cross-jurisdiction authorisation

-Jurisdiction-aware enforcement means the same policy engine applies different rules depending on where an action originates and where it has effect.
+Jurisdiction-aware authorisation means the same policy engine applies different rules depending on where an action originates and where it has effect.
 UK, EU AI Act and MENA regulatory contexts are all handled in a single Xybern deployment, no separate configurations required.

 UK EU AI Act MENA Cross-border